 We left Tibnin by a road running past farms where Muslims live who do very well under

-Franks-may Allah preserve us from such a temptation!
+the Franks-may Allah preserve us from such a temptation!
 The regulations imposed on them are the handing over of half of

-they can have nothing but praise for the conduct of the Franks, whose justice they can always rely on.
+whereas they can have nothing but praise for the conduct of the Franks, whose justice they can always rely on.

 In the cities,

-been the majority of the population.
+have been the majority of the population.
 Likewise, citizens of the Italian city-states owed nothing as they lived in autonomous

 quarters in the port cities.